 5. In the event of theft, loss or destruction of a Certificate of Origin, the exporter may apply in writing to the Issuing Authorities which issued it for a certified true copy of the original and the triplicate to be made on the basis of the export documents in their possession bearing the endorsement of the words "CERTIFIED TRUE COPY", (in lieu of the original certificate) in Remarks box of the Certificate of Origin.
 This copy shall bear the date of the original Certificate of Origin.
-The certified true copy of a Certificate of Origin shall be issued not later than one year from the date of issuance of the original Certificate of Origin and on the condition that the exporter provides to the relevant Issuing Authorities the quadruplicate.
+The certified true copy of a Certificate of Origin shall be issued not later than one year from the date of issuance of the original Certificate.

-Article 4.5.
-VALIDITY OF CERTIFICATE OF ORIGIN
+ARTICLE 4.5: VALIDITY OF CERTIFICATE OF ORIGIN